FAIR Buyer Guidance

 Question 4: What is your specialty area, and does it match my property?

 An appraiser qualified for one category may not be qualified for another.
-Specialty fit matters for defensible results.
+Specialty fit matters.

 • Fine art (paintings, works on paper, sculpture) requires art-historical knowledge, market awareness, and provenance research capability.